symbench/electric-circuits/src/common/plugins/README.md

-This file contains documentation about the contained shared modules.
+This file contains documentation about the contained shared plugins.

 ## JSONImporter (uses changeset.js)
 Written by Brian Broll for [`deepforge-keras`](https://github.com/deepforge-dev/deepforge-keras).